yan293/UncaliPose/README.md

 # UncalibratedMVMP

-This is the official implementation of our paper **"Multi-View Multi-Person 3D Pose Estimation with Unknown Camera Poses"**.
+This is the official implementation of **"Multi-View Multi-Person 3D Pose Estimation with Unknown Camera Poses"**.

-If our work is helpful to your research, please consider citing:
+If you think our work is helpful, please consider citing:

 ```
 @inproceedings{Xu_2022_BMVC,